qwd/dev-site/pages/en/help.md

 ### How do I delete my account?

-Please go to [QWeather User Center](https://id.qweather.com/) for secure deletion.
+You have to close the developer services first and then go to [QWeather User Center](https://id.qweather.com/) for secure deletion.

 Please note that deleting an account is irrevocable, including other services you are using QWeather for (e.g. QWeather App, Widget, Weather Maps Service) will be stopped.
 See [Delete Account](/en/docs/account/management/#delete-account)

 ### My account has been suspended